Schiiss/blog/_posts/2025-08-17-the-art-of-keeping-things-simple-automated-testing.md

 ## 🧪 Testing in Data Weaver

-We have broken down our **Data Weaver** framework into two high-level components for the sake of testing:
+We have broken down our **Data Weaver** framework into two high-level components:

 1. Framework code
 2. Product code